 Minimize The Impact Of Wildfires On Your Business

-Whether your business is in a wildfire-prone area or relies on vendors/suppliers/customers who are, every wildfire should be perceived as a threat to business continuity and operations.
+Whether your business is in a wildfire-prone area or relies on vendors, suppliers, or customers who are, every wildfire should be perceived as a threat to business continuity and operations.
 While there isn’t much you can do to stop a wildfire from impacting your business, you can take precautions by assessing how a wildfire could impact your organization and having a centralized emergency communication solution at your fingertips to keep your employees informed.
+Communication during wildfire season is tough if you don’t have the right tools.
 Take steps to make your business as resilient as possible if a wildfire threatens you, your supply chain, your customers, or your employees.